Thomas battles through personal turmoil and a tough Sawgrass

 PONTE VEDRA BEACH, Fla.
 (AP) — Justin Thomas was 16 years old when he made his PGA Tour debut with a 65 in the Wyndham Championship, the start of a career that has been filled with big moments and very little trouble.

 The son and grandson of PGA professionals, he won the PGA Championship for his first major at 24.
 He reached No. 1 in the world.
 He won a FedEx Cup title.
 He had blue-chip sponsors.
-And he ended last year playing this his father, Mike, as they won the PNC Championship.
+And he ended last year playing with his father, Mike, as they won the PNC Championship.

 A new year of hope brought turmoil he never imagined and a test unlike anything he ever found on a golf course.